Greece › Mykonos › Hotels › Mykonos Town

 Mykonos Theoxenia, located near the windmills in Mykonos Town.

-Mykonos Town is the stunningly beautiful, energetic, and chaotic heart of the island.
-It’s a classic Cycladic village, a captivating maze of narrow, whitewashed alleys, bougainvillea-draped houses, and blue-domed churches.
-This is the island’s undisputed hub for shopping, dining, and nightlife.
+Mykonos Town (Chora) is the stunning, energetic heart of the island.
+It is a classic Cycladic village – a captivating maze of narrow whitewashed alleys, bougainvillea-draped houses, and blue-domed churches.
+This is the undisputed hub for shopping, dining, and nightlife.
 The vibe is pure energy, from the chic boutiques of Matogianni Street to the iconic sunset cocktail bars of Little Venice.

 Best Things to Do in Mykonos Town

-• Get Lost in the Alleys: This is the number one activity.
+- Get Lost in the Alleys: This is the number one activity.
 Spend hours simply wandering the beautiful, labyrinthine streets.
 Every turn reveals a charming chapel, a chic boutique, or a flower-filled courtyard.
+The best time for photos is early morning (before 9:00 AM) when the streets are empty.

-• Visit the Kato Mili Windmills: The iconic 16th-century windmills are the symbol of Mykonos.
-Walk up the small hill from Little Venice to see them up close (they are best photographed in the late afternoon).
+• For a panoramic view, book a spot at 180° Sunset Bar.
+Perched on a hill just above town, it offers incredible views down over the white-washed village and the sea.
+Reservations are essential.- Visit the Kato Mili Windmills: The iconic 16th-century windmills are the symbol of Mykonos.
+Walk up the small hill from Little Venice to see them up close.
+They are best photographed in the late afternoon golden hour.

 Getting Around Mykonos Town

-• Walking: The town itself is a pedestrian-only maze.
-You must explore it on foot.
+- Walking: The town itself is a pedestrian-only maze.
+Explore it on foot.

-• Uber & Taxis: Uber is a convenient option in Mykonos.
+- Uber & Taxis: Uber is a convenient option in Mykonos.
 It works with the island’s licensed taxi fleet, allowing you to hail a cab with the app instead of waiting at the busy taxi stands on the edge of town.
-While demand can be high during peak season, and you will hear complaints about finding rides (especially late at night), my experience has been mainly positive (though expensive).
+While demand can be high during peak season, it is often more reliable than trying to flag a taxi on the street.

-• To Port & Airport: The Mykonos Airport (JMK) and the New Port are both a short 5 to 10-minute taxi or bus ride from the edge of town.
+- To Port & Airport: The Mykonos Airport (JMK) and the New Port are both a short 10-minute taxi or bus ride from the edge of town.
+Always pre-book your transfer.
+Taxis are scarce.

 Staying in Mykonos Chora